suppetia/qm-dish/README.md

 A subpackage also allows to retrieve the non-relativistic wavefunctions and energy-levels by solving the Schrödinger equation.

 A more extensive version of the documentation can be found on https://suppetia.github.io/qm-dish/.
+The thesis in which this package was developed and where the theory is discussed is provided as [thesis.pdf](thesis.pdf).

 ## Setup